Rajeev-K/spark-azure/kubernetes/README.md

 create-namespace.cmd
 ```

+### Storage account authentication

+Use Service Connector tab of AKS to create a connection to your storage account.

+When creating a connection supply the namespace created above.
+Set Client type to Java.
+In Authentication tab choose Workload identity.

+When the connection is ready get the value of you'll get AZURE_STORAGEBLOB_CLIENTID, this is the clientId of your managed identity.

+### Create Kubernetes resources

 To create executor template, first update the ACR name in `executor-template.yaml` then run this command:
 ```
 create-executor-template.cmd
 ```

+Edit service-account.yaml and update the clientId of managed identity.

 Create service account, role and role binding using these commands:
 ```